lidofinance/lido-node-operator-key-checker-cli/README.md

 ### Optional Parameters

-By default CLI will use embedded strings and ABIs, but you can specify your own arguments if needed.
+By default, CLI will use embedded strings and ABIs, but you can specify your own arguments if needed.
 Make sure to use them on CLI itself and not on the command eg:

 ```
 lido-cli --rpc https://mainnet.provider.io/v3/XXX --multicall_max_bunch 100 --multicall_max_workers 3 --multicall_max_retries 5 validate_network_keys